thomassuedbroecker/absolute-beginner-node-red-flow/documentation/README.md

 ### Objectives

-You should be able to use your Node-RED instance on IBM Cloud to
+After the setup of the example should be able to use your Node-RED instance on IBM Cloud to

 * ... save data in a [Cloudant database](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-databases) within you Node-RED installation on IBM Cloud
 * ... search for data entries using [Cloudant database query](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-query)